alaffin12/stackedit/Caught by Stradh.md

 Mad Mary, a crazy old woman, lives here with her daughter Gertuda.
 Gertuda is kept inside by her mother, who is (understandably) paranoid about everything.

 #### E4.
 Burgomaster's Mansion
+> A weary-looking mansion squats behind a rusting iron fence.
+The iron gates are twisted and torn.
+The right gate lies cast aside, while the left swings lazily in the wind.
+The stuttering squeal and clang of the gate repeats with mindless precision.
+Weeds choke the grounds and press with menace upon the house itself.

+Ismark's home.
+Nothing of interest here, save pictures of Ismark's mother and father.